Easy On Hold | Blog - what is legal hold music?

 Copyrighted Music is Licensed, Not Sold

-The mp3 you bought on Amazon did not become your property just by purchasing a copy of the recording.
-Amazon cannot provide the permissions you need for legal music on hold.
-It’s true with almost all digital assets.
+The MP3 you bought on Amazon did not become your property just by purchasing a copy of the recording.
+Amazon cannot provide the permissions you need for legal music on hold, as is true with almost all digital assets.
 In fact, the rights to the download are only temporary and definitely not for commercial use.

 …ebooks, mp3 albums, digital movies, games, and software are not sold, but merely licensed.
 The terms limit consumers’ ability to resell, lend, transfer, and even retain possession of the digital media they acquire.